trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CanTheUser.md

 ---
 # CanTheUser class

-A reusable, intuitive library for determing wether or not the current use can create, read, edit, or delete objects as well as determining if the user has access or update permissions on specific fields.
+A reusable, intuitive library for determining wether or not the current use can create, read, edit, or delete objects as well as determining if the user has access or update permissions on specific fields.
 This class name was chosen to facilitate easy-to-understand and read code.
 Whenever you need to check FLS or CRUD access your code reads like this `if(CanTheUser.read(new account())){}` making the calling and use of this code easy and intuitive.

 ---
 ## Enums